CPE-476/Experience/Final/wisdom.md

 What matters most is how well you walk through the fire.
 - Charles Bukowski

+Every good that is worth possessing must be paid for in strokes of daily effort.
+- William James

 # Night #
 Finish each day and be done with it.
 You have done what you could.
 Some blunders and absurdities no doubt crept in; forget them as soon as you can.
 Tomorrow is a new day.
 You shall begin it serenely and with too high a spirit to be encumbered with your old nonsense.
 - Ralph Waldo Emerson

+The universe has an unlimited supply of generosity and surprise, and we as designers only need to keep our eyes open to what is here."
+- Jonathan Blow

+Make it your study, then, to confront every harsh impression with the words, "You are but an impression, and not all that you seem to be."
+- Epictetus